BTS Wings Makes It To Top 20 Bestselling Albums Worldwide, Bangtan Boys Nominated For Billboard Music Awards

 BTS breaks another record and this time, the South Korean group received a nomination for the Billboard Music Awards for Top Social Artist Nominees.
 This time, BTS will be competing against Justin Bieber, Ariana Grande, Shawn Mendes, and Selena Gomez for the aforementioned category.
 Bangtan Boys has the highest brand value among Korean boy bands from March 7 and April 8.

 Bangtan Boys is currently on their 2017 BTS Live Trilogy Episode III (Final Chapter): The Wings Tour and the group have been receiving a lot of attention from their fans.
 The North American leg of their BTS Wings tour has been controversial due to death threats targeting Jimin.
-Despite these challenges, the group’s Anaheim concert was a huge a success.
+Despite these challenges, the group’s Anaheim concert was a huge success.

 Billboard Music Awards Nomination